 City of contrasts

 Cochabamba is a city of great contrasts.
 The city center is modern and has lots of entertainment and activities.
-But the suburbs are deprived.
+The suburbs on the other hand are deprived.
 They suffer from a lot of crime and poverty and often there is no electricity, sewage or pavement.